← agentwallet.md

 A wallet server implements MCP so that any compatible client (Claude Desktop, Claude Code, Cursor, or other MCP hosts) can perform crypto operations without hardcoded integrations.
 The server handles the actual blockchain communication, private key management (where applicable), and protocol-specific logic, while the AI client simply invokes named tools with parameters.

-For example, Coinbase AgentKit MCP provides wallet operations, Alchemy MCP offers blockchain data queries, Dune MCP serves on-chain analytics, and Allora MCP delivers AI-powered price inferences—all through the same uniform protocol.
+For example, Coinbase AgentKit MCP provides wallet operations and Alchemy MCP offers blockchain data queries—both through the same uniform protocol.

 Which MCP wallet server is best for Claude Code?